Call for FREE Help & Advice

 Getting to Ireland - The car ferries sail several times a day from the ports of Pembroke, Fishguard, Holyhead, Liverpool (Birkenhead) and the southern ports of Scotland - they remain the most popular because you can simply load the car with everything and head off.
 Flying is certainly for the birds when it comes to fishing.
 The huge penalties imposed by the so called 'low cost' airlines for extra luggage are unbelievably high and make it impossible to travel with luggage and coarse or sea angling kit.

-In 2018 the Irish Ferries Swift fast ferry was cancelled on many occasions.
+In 2018 & 2019 the Irish Ferries Swift fast ferry was cancelled on many occasions.
 We would highly recommend that you book the conventional ferry which is very rarely cancelled.
 It takes extreme weather conditions before the conventional ferries are cancelled.
-Sailing time difference is only 75 minutes!
+The sailing time difference is only 75 minutes!

 Sign up to our mailing list to keep up to date with out latest offers